diballesteros/blog-posts/how-to-easily-trigger-react-spring-animation-when-in-view.md

     - react
 ---

-## How to easily trigger react-spring animation when in view
+### Introduction

 [react-spring](https://react-spring.io/) is a library to easily create and integrate animations in a React app.
 A possible use-case of the library is triggering an animation only when a particular ref or component is in view.

 In this tutorial, I’ll cover how to set up react-spring and the hooks necessary!

 This guide assumes familiarity with React and react-spring and the fundamentals of React Hooks.

-## Requirements
+### Requirements

 For the sake of the example let’s say we have a webpage that is split into two sections.
 Both sections take up the entire viewport.
 When scrolling down to the second page let’s have a header fly in from the right.

-## Getting started
+### Getting started

 First, let’s set up the page with just the visual portion: